November 25, 2025

 Newman and Hartman (2017) examine whether exposure to mass shootings cause an increase in support for stricter gun control

-• Use large political attitudes survey (CCES) to look at individual responses to: “In general, do you feel that laws covering the sale of firearms should be made more strict, less strict, or kept as they are?”
+• \(Y\) large survey (CCES) asks: “In general, do you feel that laws covering the sale of firearms should be made more strict, less strict, or kept as they are?”

-• Measure exposure to mass shooting as “distance to nearest mass shooting in recent years”
+• \(X\) “distance to nearest mass shooting in recent years”

 • What might be possible confounding variables?